 Knowing nothing about the future and not being allowed to stop, you are sometimes forced to keep going in fear of your life.
 The period of sailing in the Chilean Islands, Patagonia, had been one of such hard days.

 Honestly speaking, I am frightened so much.
 I pull the downhaul rope and lower all sails, but Aomi is still running with the force of the wind blowing the mast.
 Though there is no sail which works as a damper for rolling, the run is quite stable somehow.
-I go into the cabin, ignite a Primus burner and make lunch.
+I go into the cabin, ignite a Primus burner, and start making lunch.

-"Is it possible to arrive at the next anchorage before sunset?"
+"Can I arrive at the next anchorage before sunset?"
 I muttered.